 “… though the actual value of the basic electric charge … remains a theoretical mystery … all other charges found in the universe are … multiples of this value.
 Nothing like this appears to be the case for rest-mass, and the underlying reason for the particular values of the rest-masses of … particle types is completely unknown.”
 (Penrose, 2010), p153.

-Mass varies radically for no known reason but all charge is based on the electron, and this model suggests why.
-The charge of an electron is the processing left-over when the channels of a point overload one axis.
-Each channel can handle one Planck process, and the photons colliding contribute twice that, so the result can’t exceed the value of one Planck process.
+A processing model suggests why mass varies radically but all charge is based on the electron.
+The charge of an electron is the processing left-over when one axis of a point of space overloads.
+Each channel can handle one Planck process, and the photons colliding contribute twice that, so the excess left over can’t exceed one Planck process.
 If all mass arises from similar collisions, all charge must be a multiple of the electron’s charge.

 It follows that the mass increase caused by interference depends on how often photons try to access the same channel from the same direction.
 For an electron, two photon streams access the channels of a point from opposite directions, so there is no interference, but for a quark, photon streams intersecting in a plane sometimes access the same channel, and so interfere.
-Thus a quark’s mass, which is its net processing, is more than expected from adding just one photon stream, and indeed it has about ten times the mass of an electron.
+Thus a quark’s mass, which is its net processing, is more than expected from adding just one quark and indeed it has about ten times the mass of an electron.